Types of Consumer and Community Involvement

 We have developed a range of strategies to assist researchers with involving consumer and community members in their research.
-Our Consumer and Community Involvement (CCI) Coordinators will support you in selecting the appropriate strategy, as each research project is unique and strategies may be adapted where necessary.
+These strategies can be adapted to suit the needs of your research project where necessary.

 A one-off activity where a consumer or community member provides feedback on a document or research idea.
 Involving consumers or community members in reviewing documents or ideas can assist in ensuring they're easily understood.
 It can also be very helpful in detecting jargon and acronyms.